lanthier/spanish-learning-game/readme.md

 ## About this project
-I set up this project from scratch.
-I started with npm init then manually hooked up webpack and pixi.js.
+I wanted to practice setting up a front end development environment, so I built the entire foundation of this website after running an npm init.
+This website uses Webpack, TypeScript, Yarn, and PIXI.js